incordai/watchman/README.md

 ### CLI — 50 commands

 From the top-level command enum in `src/cli.rs`.
-(Extracted by pattern; a handful of these are sub-enum variants rather than top-level commands, so treat 50 as the upper bound.)
+(Extracted by pattern; a handful are sub-enum variants rather than top-level commands, so treat 50 as the upper bound.)

 | Group | Commands |
 |---|---|